Prabhitha/Amazon-Fine-Food-Reviews-Different-ML-Models/README.md

 **[Q] How to determine if a review is positive or negative?**

 [Ans] We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.

+## Data Visualization using PCA and t-SNE

+### Reading the data from SQLITE
+1. We are going to classify our data using the attribute "SCORE" from our dataframe
+2. SCORE > 3 is classified as Positive review, SCORE < 3 is classified as Negative review
+3. Since SCORE = 3 is Neutral, we will not consider those reviews in our classiication

+### Exploratory Data Analysis
+**Data Cleaning: 1.
+Removing duplicate values **

+1. It's neccessary to remove the duplicate values from our data points to get unbiased results.
+2. In out dataset it is observed that multiple reviews are with the same values for UserId, ProfileName, Score, Time, Summary and Text.
+3. When an user gives a review for a particular flavour of some product, the same review is getting added to all the flavours of that product.
+4. In order to avoid redundancy, we are eliminating the duplicate values.

+**Data Cleaning: 2.
+Removing values for which HelpfulnessNumerator is greater than HelpfulnessDenominator**

+1. It has been observed that in the below two rows, the value of HelpfulnessNumerator is greater than HelpfulnessDenominator which is not practically possible hence removing them from our data

+**Data Cleaning: 3.
+Removing miscategorized data points**

+1. The products "B00004CI84" and "B00004CXX9" belong to movie category.
+Since the product name contains the word "Juice", it has been miscategorized under food.
+2. "B0002YW26E" is a Pest control product.
+Miscategorized as food.
+3. The products "6641040" and "2841233731" are CookBooks.

+**Text Preprocessing**: Stemming, stop-word removal and Lemmatization

+**Preprocessing Review Text**

+Now that we have finished deduplication our data requires some preprocessing before we go on further with analysis and making the prediction model.

+Hence in the Preprocessing phase we do the following in the order below:-

+1. Begin by removing the html tags
+2. Remove any punctuations or limited set of special characters like , or . or # etc.
+3. Check if the word is made up of english letters and is not alpha-numeric
+4. Check to see if the length of the word is greater than 2 (as it was researched that there is no adjective in 2-letters)
+5. Convert the word to lowercase
+6. Remove Stopwords
+7. Finally Snowball Stemming the word (it was obsereved to be better than Porter Stemming)

+After which we collect the words used to describe positive and negative reviews

+**2D Visualization using PCA:** BoW unigram, BoW BIGrams, TF-IDF: Unigrams, TF-IDF: Bigrams, Average Word2vec, TF-IDF Word2vec

+**2D Visualization using t-SNE:** BoW unigram, BoW BIGrams, TF-IDF: Unigrams, TF-IDF: Bigrams, Average Word2vec, TF-IDF Word2vec

+**Applying KNN brute force:** BOW, TFIDF, Average Word2vec, TF-IDF Word2vec

+**Applying KNN kd-tree:** BOW, TFIDF, Average Word2vec, TF-IDF Word2vec